New York Rangers trade veteran winger Chris Kreider to the Anaheim Ducks

-Veteran winger Chris Kreider is heading to the Anaheim Ducks as part of a trade from the New York Rangers.
+Chris Kreider is heading to the Anaheim Ducks as part of a trade from the New York Rangers, ending the veteran winger's time with the organization after more than a decade as its longest-tenured player.

 The teams completed the deal Thursday.
-The Rangers are getting center prospect Carey Terrance and a third-round pick from the Ducks for Kreider and a fourth-round pick, plus the salary cap space they can use this summer.
+The Rangers got center prospect Carey Terrance and a third-round pick from the Ducks for Kreider and a fourth-round pick, plus the salary cap space they can use this summer.

 “We want to thank Chris Kreider for all of his contributions to the Rangers organization over his stellar career,” general manager Chris Drury said.
 “Chris has been an integral part of some of the most iconic moments in Rangers history, including setting multiple franchise records and helping the team advance to the 2014 Stanley Cup Final."